weipin/hello-async-rust/src/basic/future/readme.md

 # Future

 ## What's a Future
-A Future is an object which represents a value, a value that becomes ready "some time later."
+A future is an object which represents a value, a value that becomes ready "some time later."

 ## Future as function result
-Therefore, Futures can be used to represent function results when those results can only become ready "some time later."
-This usage of Future separates results from functions.
+Therefore, futures can be used to represent function results when those results can only become ready "some time later."
+This usage of future separates results from functions.

-Diagram 1: Represented by a Future, the result `bar` is separated from its function `foo`.
+Diagram 1: Represented by a future, the result `bar` is separated from its function `foo`.
 ```d2
 direction: right